| | |

 While colostrum is biologically necessary for newborns, new research shows the benefits of colostrum at any point in your life.
 Luckily, you don’t need to buy breast milk to do this.
 Instead, you can opt for bovine colostrum supplements.
 Taking colostrum may seem far-fetched, but adults have been using bovine colostrum for thousands of years—specifically, in Ayurvedic medicine.
 Think about it this way: bovine colostrum is simply a more nutrient-dense version of what many of us grew up drinking—cow’s milk.

 Yes!
-If you’re allergic to common allergens, like milk and soy, be sure to discuss taking bovine colostrum with your healthcare practitioner.
-Otherwise, consider goat colostrum.
-It’s closer to human milk than bovine (cow) colostrum—making it easier to digest for those with lactose intolerance.
+However, be sure to discuss taking bovine colostrum with your healthcare practitioner.
+Allergic to dairy?
+Don’t fret.
+ARMRA colostrum contains no casein, which is the protein that most people with a true dairy allergy react to.
 A typical dosage is about half a teaspoon.
 Not only are bovine colostrum products well-tolerated and very nutrient-dense, but they’re also non-toxic and safe for human ingestion.
-In powdered form, you can put it right in your mouth or add it to a cool beverage, like water or a smoothie.
+In powdered form, you can put it right in your mouth (my favorite way) or add it to a cool beverage, like water or a smoothie.

-There’s no way around it: taking colostrum brings up an ethical debate.
+Inevitably, consuming colostrum brings up an ethical debate.
 Does it deprive the newborn calf of the essential nutrition it needs to grow properly?
 This comes down to sourcing.
 Ultimately, this is where quality and transparency matter.
 Mt.
-Capra, Ancestral Supplements, and ARMRA use the purest colostrum from grass-fed cows / goats.
+Capra, Ancestral Supplements, and ARMRA use the purest colostrum from grass-fed cows/goats.
 They only collect overflow colostrum after baby calves are fed what they need.

 7 Health Benefits of Colostrum

-In many ways, colostrum is magical—it sustains, protects, and nurtures newborns.
+In many ways, colostrum is magical.
+After all, it sustains, protects, and nurtures newborns.
 And in exciting news, growing research shows that adults can reap these same benefits.
 For overall health and performance, colostrum can help rebuild your immune barriers, restore your microbiome, and empower your body with the blueprint to thrive from the inside out.

 1. Boosts Immune Function